Skip to content

 Do you want to control your desktop computer using your phone?
 Learn how to access and manage your desktop via the Chrome Remote Desktop app.

-Before getting started, ensure you’re signed in with the same Google account on Chrome computer and Android/iPhone.
+Pre-requisite: Before getting started, ensure you’re signed in with the same Google account in Chrome on your computer and Android/iPhone.
 This will streamline the process and make it easier to set up.

 1. Head over to remotedesktop.google.com/access website via the Chrome browser.